-HESI A2 Entrance Requirement:
+HESI A2:

-- Must successfully pass all sections of the entrance examination.
-Information on where to obtain study guides for the administered entrance examination can be obtained by contacting the school. - 2.
+- 1. Candidates must successfully pass all sections of the entrance examination.
+Information on where to obtain study guides for the administered entrance examination can be obtained by contacting the college. - 2.
 If a candidate fails to pass any section of the entrance examination and elects to retest, only the section(s) failed will need to be retested.
 The following criteria apply: - a.
 The candidate must retake the examination in accordance with the retake policy of the exam provider or must wait a minimum of 15 days to retest, whichever is greater. - b.
 If a candidate fails to pass the section(s) retesting, they must wait the minimum time in accordance with the retake policy of the exam provider or at least 30 days to retest again, whichever is greater. - c.
 If a candidate fails to pass the section(s) of the entrance exam after the second (2nd) retest attempt, the candidate must wait the minimum of time in accordance with the retake policy of the exam provider or at least one year from the last attempt to retest again, whichever is greater. - 3.
-HESI A2 score within two (2) years with minimum scores of 70-79% in Math, and English Language Comprehension (reading comprehension, vocabulary & general knowledge). - Occupational associate degrees and non-nursing collegiate diplomas are not considered as an academic qualifier nor is it considered for admission into the LPN or Practical Nursing program.
+HESI A2 score within two (2) years with minimum scores of 70-79% in Math, and English Language Comprehension (reading comprehension, vocabulary & general knowledge).